wavexx/python-bond/README.rst

   php.export(new_function, 'function_to_be_replaced')
   php.call('main', sys.argv)

+You can also use ``bond`` to mix Python 2/3 code.
+Python <=> Python bonds automatically use pickling as a protocol, which makes serialization almost invisible.

-It turns out that with the same approach you can easily perform remote/parallel computation as well.
-Nobody stops you from having multiple interpreters at the same time: you can use ``bond`` to setup a poor-man's distributed system with minimal effort:
+Thanks to that, you can easily use ``bond`` to perform remote/parallel computation.
+Nobody stops you from having multiple interpreters at the same
+time: you can create bonds to setup a poor-man's distributed system with minimal effort:

 .. code:: python3